Skip to main content

 Pre-prod testing

-An environment such as this is often a scaled-down version of production that is constantly running, and has multiple teams that can access and leverage it for various activities.
+An environment like this is often a scaled-down version of production that is constantly running, and has multiple teams that can access and leverage it for various activities.
 Again, the Developer Subscription for Teams covers this environment, removing the subscription barrier to entry and having an appropriate place to test the introduction of our tax application to production.

 Push to production